mdk32366/SFSearchCapabilities/README.md

 Word |	.doc, .docx, .docm |	25 MB
 XLS	| .xls, .xlsx, .xlsm |	5 MB
 XML	| .xml |	5 MB

+File Sharing Limits

+A file can be shared a maximum of 100 times.
+This count includes shares with records, people, and groups.
+If a file is approaching the maximum number of shares, consider creating a public link or making the file public by posting it to your feed.

+View the Shared With list on a file detail page to see who a file is shared with and their level of access.